omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 # OmniBOLT #3: RSMC and OmniLayer Transactions

-Sometimes we use "money" instead of Omni assets for illustration.
+Sometimes we use "money" instead of Omni assets for illustration purpose.
 Readers just image that what we fund, transfer or trade is USDT, an important asset issued on Omnilayer.

 ## The `funding_created` and `funding_signed` Message